What Is a Money Market Account?

 • You can typically earn some interest on your money

-• Some money market accounts allow you to write checks, use an ATM card and access ATMs
+• Some money market accounts allow you to write checks, use a debit card and access ATMs

-• Deposits in a money market account offered by a FDIC-member bank are insured up to FDIC limits
+• Generally, deposits in a money market account offered by a FDIC-member bank are insured up to FDIC limits

 Some of the cons are: